SynchronetBBS/sbbs/docs/slyedit_readme.txt

 ===================
 Version  Date         Description
 -------  ----         -----------
-1.88     2024-02-07   Support for entering UTF-8/Unicode characters; internally
+1.88b    2024-02-11   Previous change reverted; now has "real" UTF-8 support.
-                      uses K_CP437 to convert to CP437, so the strings are still in CP437 internally in Synchronet
+                      New feature: Entering a graphic char with Ctrl-G (Ctrl-G was previously the key for general help, which wasn't much) 1.88     2024-02-07   Support for entering UTF-8/Unicode characters; internally uses K_CP437 to convert to CP437, so the strings are still in CP437 internally in Synchronet